 Practical introduction to the process of converting a script into performance.
 Students are required to participate in at least two aspects of an actual production.
-(DA) Rec Preparation: DRAMA 221.
+(DA) Prerequisite: DRAM 221 or consent of instructor.

 DRAM 262 Hawaiian Style Theatre (3)

 A practical performance-oriented theatre course which presents the local experience in a theatrical production.
 The actual production activities the student undertakes will vary with the production requirements of the play being produced.